wdi-atx-11/angular-custom-directives/readme.md

 This is awesome.
 This is a great, reusable component.
 Except for _one_ thing.

-#### 4. `directive.scope`
+#### 4. `scope`

 If you notice, our template uses ``{{card.question}}`` inside it.
 This obviously works perfectly - we're geniuses.
-But what if we wanted to render a card somewhere outside of that `ng-repeat`, where `card in cards.all` isn't a thing.
+But what if we wanted to render a card somewhere outside of that `ng-repeat`, where `card in cards.questions` isn't a thing.
 What if we want to render a one-off card, reusing our awesome new directive elsewhere?
 Isn't that part of the point?

 It sure is.
 We're lacking a precise scope.

 Just like controllers, we want to define what our scope is.
 We want to be able to say "Render a card, with these details, in whatever context I need to render it in."
 A card shouldn't rely on a controller's data to know what information to render inside it.
 The controller should pass that data to our directive, so it's freestanding and not relying on anyone but itself.

-That's where `directive.scope` comes in, and this lets us decide what attributes our element should have!
+That's where `scope` comes in, and this lets us decide what attributes our element should have!
 For example, in our card example, maybe we want to render a card with just a string somewhere outside of this controller.
 We want to make our own card with our own hardcoded text.

 Try this.
 In your `index.html`, adjust our `<card>` element to say: